 The final type of filling is resin or glass ionomer fillings.
 These are made of acrylic and fluoro aluminosilicate, a component of glass.
 They are typically used as cement for inlay fillings, fillings in the front teeth, and fillings when the decay extends into the root of the tooth.
 They are also used on baby teeth.
 Weaker than composite resin, glass ionomer fillings might only last around five years, and they don’t match the color of teeth as closely.
 They do not do last very long on chewing surfaces, and they wear out quickly.
 They do however stick to teeth very well and actually seal at the filling margin great.
 Some of these companies that make this type of filling are really making unfounded claims.
 Such as they heal teeth, remineralize decay, grow a new tooth, however, none of these claims are backed up with real science.

 The fillings we do work and will last!
 Fillings these days we feel are cosmetic dentistry, and we try to make them so you can’t see where they are.
 Dr. McOmie is very good at making his work disappear in your mouth, so you don’t have to see it.

 Bring Your Questions To The Experts!

-Still have questions about the different types of fillings?
+Still, have questions about the different types of fillings?
 Just ask us!
 Give us a call McOmie Family Dentistry 423-899-1112.
-You should also come see us if you’ve noticed any problems with existing fillings, such as damage or a separation between the filling and the tooth.
+You should also come to see us if you’ve noticed any problems with existing fillings, such as damage or a separation between the filling and the tooth.
 A loose or damaged filling could lead to worse complications for the tooth, so don’t wait to schedule your appointment!